-Psychologist Juhi Pandey Mishra says, “While it is not uncommon to see insecurity in men and women to a certain degree, it is a cause for concern when insecure behavior begins to threaten the very foundation of a relationship.
+Juhi says, “While it is not uncommon to see insecurity in men and women to a certain degree, it is a cause for concern when insecure behavior begins to threaten the very foundation of a relationship.
 This happens when your insecurities start governing your partner’s every action, their own thoughts triggering panic and resulting in reactions that are disproportionate to the situation at hand.”

 But before things get to this point, subtle signs of insecure husband behavior are noticeable, if you pay attention.
 You need to watch out for and nip it in the bud if you don’t want an insecure husband ruining a marriage.
 Be on alert if…

 Related Reading: How To Deal With Insecurity In A Relationship?